 Letters from Indochina (Part 1)

-Today marks the start of my Indochina trip!
-Historically, “Indochina” refers to the region of Southeast Asia once colonized by the French — specifically Vietnam, Laos, and Cambodia.
-Though each country has its own distinct culture and history, they share a legacy of colonialism, war, and struggle for independence.
-I’ll dive deeper into each as I go, but first up is Cambodia.
+Today marks the beginning of my journey through Indochina, a region once ruled by France and now encompassing Vietnam, Laos, and Cambodia.
+While each country has its own distinct culture and history, they share a common legacy of colonialism, war, and a long struggle for independence.
+France’s foothold in the region began with 19th-century military campaigns in Vietnam and gradually expanded into broader colonial rule.

 Continue Reading